galley kitchen layout

 Your drawers are always going to be full.
 So, to capitalize on the limited space, you should invest in useful kitchen tools.
 These will keep most appliances and utensils out of the drawer, freeing up more space for you to use.

-And from a functional perspective, you’d essentially want items you use daily closest to you as you work in the kitchen.
-Kitchen tools help you keep such items nearby so that you have lesser movements in the kitchen.
+From a functional perspective, you’d want the items you use daily closest to you as you work in the kitchen.
+Kitchen tools help you keep such items nearby so you can move them less in the kitchen.

-Which tools exactly should you be looking for?
-Well, you should be shopping for items such as magnetic wall knife holders, which keep knives you use most times out of the organization trays.
-Instead, they’re kept in an accessible area next to the sink, for instance, where you’ll be reaching out to most.
+Which tools should you look for?
+You should shop for items such as magnetic wall knife holders, which keep the knives you use most often out of the organization trays.
+Instead, they’re kept in an accessible area next to the sink, where you’ll reach out to them most.

-Make sure that the design and color of the tool you choose match the backsplash.
-Any odd differences will be quickly noticeable, because of the confined space.
+Ensure that the tool's design and color match the backsplash.
+Because of the confined space, any odd differences will be quickly noticeable.

 2. Consider Using Exposed Cabinetry